Date: Saturday, September 15th, 2012 – Saturday, November 10th, 2012

-Ms. Zhang’s works lined the walls of the Vilcek Foundation Gallery in the same way billboards line the streets and highways of this nation, all centered around a free-standing billboard of her own design and thousands of weather-worn prints strewn across the gallery floor, each depicting a billboard documented by the artist.
+Ms. Zhang’s works will line the walls of the Vilcek Foundation Gallery, centering around an immense, free-standing billboard of her own creation, ushering visitors forward, where they will find themselves among thousands of weather-worn prints strewn across the gallery floor, each depicting a billboard documented by the artist.

 Rick Kinsel, Executive Director for the Vilcek Foundation said of the installation, “Road-trippin’ has long been immortalized in American culture as a transformational journey.
 Examples are numerous: Dennis Hopper and Peter Fonda’s famed film Easy Rider; Jack Kerouac’s cross-country memoir, On the Road; and Bill Bryson’s travel chronicle Lost Continent: Travels in Small-Town America; among many others.
 Setting off on her own cross-country billboard hunt, O Zhang’s trek continues this tradition.”

 Kinsel added, “Interestingly, O Zhang’s road trip closely echoes the iconic journey of architects Denise Scott Brown and Robert Venturi, recounted in their seminal text, Learning from Las Vegas.
 Chronicling a culture of ‘pop-up architecture’ in Las Vegas, Denise and Bob found much more than an unbridled excess of commercial structures; they found a vision of this country’s landscape that would irreversibly inform their own artistic voices.
 In this same vein, O Zhang joins the ranks of artists both challenged and broadened by the trials of the road, similarly transforming her own artistic sensibility, presented anew here in the Vilcek Foundation Gallery.”